FAQ

 How often is data refreshed?

-Our ingest runs every few hours (see the freshness badge at the bottom of every page for the exact last-updated time).
-T-bills are auctioned about every 2 weeks; SSBs are issued monthly — so intra-day refreshes don't produce new data most of the time.
+Our ingest runs every 4 hours (see the freshness badge at the bottom of every page for the exact last-updated time).
+T-bills are auctioned about every 2 weeks; SSBs are issued monthly; SGS Bonds are auctioned irregularly across tenors — so intra-day refreshes don't produce new data most of the time.

 Can I access the raw data?